 The top priorities of airBaltic are – safety, punctuality and service.

-The airline offers low fare tickets in its network spanning Europe, Scandinavia, Russia, CIS and the Middle East.
+The airline offers low fare tickets to its network spanning Europe, Scandinavia, Russia, the CIS and the Middle East.
 The prices are competitive not only with other airlines, but also with the prices of bus, car, train or ferry travel.
-Tickets are available not only for direct but also for transfer flights.
 A wide range of additional services is offered to enhance the travel experience before, during and after the flight.